openimis/openIMIS-docs-install/ar_install/ar_ssis_install.rst

 Deploy SSIS
 ~~~~~~~~~~~

+#. download the AR IMIS package

+   Go on the AR IMIS GitHub https://github.com/openimis/ar_imis_reporting_tool and click on download

 #.
 Once the IIS configuration has successfully completed, go to the SSIS deployment folder.
 Double click the IMISDW file(:ref:`Image - SSIS deployment folder <ssis_folder>`).